logo

 Can I get my paralegal certificate or degree online?

 Many paralegal schools offer online classes for paralegal studies, and some even offer completely online programs.
 Check with your schools of choice for more information on class structure and options.
-You should also keep in mind that the ABA does not approve 100% online programs.

 How long does it take to become a paralegal?